-During the past 12 months the College has continued an Action Plan to improve Teaching and Learning, Pupil outcomes and Leadership and Management.
-Much progress has been made, as confirmed by the 2019 OfstedReport, although there remains room for continued improvement and progress.
+During the past 12 months the College has continued an Action Plan to improve Teaching and Learning, Pupil outcomes and the Curriculum.
+Much progress has been made, as confirmed by the 2019 Ofsted Report, although there remains room for continued improvement and progress.
+The Curriculum offer has been reformed at Key Stage 3 to ensure full compliance with the National Curriculum and a 2-year curriculum has been restored in Key Stage 4.
+The completion of the Outwood CIF project will improve the 6th Form environment and reduce pressure on the timetable!